 You will never know exactly what another person is going through or what their whole story is.
 When you believe you do, realize that your assumptions about their life are in direct relation to your own limited perspective.

 Many people you believe to be successful are extremely unhappy.
 Many people you think have it easy have worked their tail off to achieve their status.
 Many people who appear to be wealthy are in debt because of their extravagant tastes for material possessions.
-Many people who appear to be too old and uncool were once every bit as young and hip and inexperienced as you are right now.
+Many people who appear to be too old and uncool were once every bit as young, hip, and inexperienced as you are right now.

 3. Not trying is why most people fail in life.